Get to Know ScreenFloat 2 – Part V: Share – Drag and Drop, Link Sharing, Export

 Drag and Drop

-Drag and dropping shots to other apps is quite possibly the easiest and most straightforward way to get a file from A to B. Here’s how to do it:
+Drag and dropping shots to other apps is quite frankly the easiest and most straightforward way to get a file from A to B. Here’s how to do it:

 Drag and Drop from a Floating Shot